survey

 -

-The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
-The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
+Total magnetic intensity (TMI) data measures variations in the intensity of the Earth's magnetic field caused by the contrasting content of rock-forming minerals in the Earth crust.
+Magnetic anomalies can be either positive (field stronger than normal) or negative (field weaker) depending on the susceptibility of the rock.
+The data are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This Broome, WA, 2009 (North Canning 1) (P1211), radiometric line data, AWAGS levelled were acquired in 2009 by the WA Government, and consisted of 76474 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+These line dataset from the Southern Yilgarn (Boorabbin, Lk Johnstn, Sthn Cross, W Kal.), WA, 2004 survey were acquired in 2004 by the WA Government, and consisted of 83101 line-kilometres of data at a line spacing between 200m and 200m, and 60m terrain clearance.
 To constrain long wavelengths in the data, an independent data set, the Australia-wide Airborne Geophysical Survey (AWAGS) airborne magnetic data, was used to control the base levels of the survey data.
 This survey data is essentially levelled to AWAGS.

 -

-The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
-The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
+Total magnetic intensity (TMI) data measures variations in the intensity of the Earth's magnetic field caused by the contrasting content of rock-forming minerals in the Earth crust.
+Magnetic anomalies can be either positive (field stronger than normal) or negative (field weaker) depending on the susceptibility of the rock.
+The data are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
-A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
-This GSWA Mt Anderson McLarty Hills North Canning 3 Doserate Grid Geodetic has a cell size of 0.00081 degrees (approximately 88m) and shows the terrestrial dose rate of the Mt Anderson - McClarty Hills, WA, 2009 (North Canning 3).
-The data used to produce this grid was acquired in 2009 by the WA Government, and consisted of 99192 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+This GSWA Anketell magnetic grid geodetic has a cell size of 0.00028 degrees (approximately 30m).
+The units are in nanoTesla (or nT).
+The data used to produce this grid was acquired in 2002 by the WA Government, and consisted of 23340 line-kilometres of data at 150m line spacing and 25m terrain clearance.

 -

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric potassium grid has a cell size of 0.00083 degrees (approximately 90m) and shows potassium element concentration of the Yampi - Derby, WA, 2009 (North Canning 2) in units of percent (or %).
-The data used to produce this grid was acquired in 2009 by the WA Government, and consisted of 68011 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+This radiometric uranium grid has a cell size of 0.00028 degrees (approximately 30m) and shows uranium element concentration of the Anketell (Detailed), WA, 2002 in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 2002 by the WA Government, and consisted of 23340 line-kilometres of data at 150m line spacing and 25m terrain clearance.

 -

-Total magnetic intensity (TMI) data measures variations in the intensity of the Earth's magnetic field caused by the contrasting content of rock-forming minerals in the Earth crust.
-Magnetic anomalies can be either positive (field stronger than normal) or negative (field weaker) depending on the susceptibility of the rock.
-The data are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
+The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
+The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This GSWA Carnarvon Basin South TMI Grid Geodetic has a cell size of 0.00083 degrees (approximately 88m).
-The units are in nanoTesla (or nT).
-The data used to produce this grid was acquired in 2012 by the WA Government, and consisted of 124028 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+This Anketell (Detailed), WA, 2002 (P1080), radiometric line data, AWAGS levelled were acquired in 2002 by the WA Government, and consisted of 23340 line-kilometres of data at 150m line spacing and 25m terrain clearance.
+To constrain long wavelengths in the data, an independent data set, the Australia-wide Airborne Geophysical Survey (AWAGS) airborne magnetic data, was used to control the base levels of the survey data.
+This survey data is essentially levelled to AWAGS.

 -

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric thorium grid has a cell size of 0.00083 degrees (approximately 88m) and shows thorium element concentration of the Carnarvon Basin South, WA, 2011 in units of parts per million (or ppm).
-The data used to produce this grid was acquired in 2012 by the WA Government, and consisted of 124028 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
+A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
+This GSWA Devils Creek Doserate Grid Geodetic has a cell size of 0.00083 degrees (approximately 84m) and shows the terrestrial dose rate of the Devil's Creek, WA, 1999.
+The data used to produce this grid was acquired in 1999 by the WA Government, and consisted of 3935 line-kilometres of data at 300m line spacing and 70m terrain clearance.

 -

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
-A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
-This GSWA Charnley Doserate Grid Geodetic has a cell size of 0.00042 degrees (approximately 45m) and shows the terrestrial dose rate of the West Kimberley (Prince Regent - Montague - Charnley), WA,2011.
-The data used to produce this grid was acquired in 2011 by the WA Government, and consisted of 145084 line-kilometres of data at a line spacing between 200m and 800m, and 50m terrain clearance.
+This radiometric thorium grid has a cell size of 0.00083 degrees (approximately 84m) and shows thorium element concentration of the Devil's Creek, WA, 1999 in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 1999 by the WA Government, and consisted of 3935 line-kilometres of data at 300m line spacing and 70m terrain clearance.

 -